cj-chua/TMDBMovies/README.md

 - Run the app

 # Notes
 - When developing the app my main focus is on responsiveness.
-I've made sure that remote api calls don't interrupt with the UI.
+I've made sure that remote api calls don't interfere with the UI.
 - I've used UserDefaults as the persistent storage for this coding challenge.
-It's not the best option here but it gets the job done, since the data we're trying to persist is just a boolean.
+It's not the best choice but it gets the job done for this challenge, since the data we're trying to persist is just a bunch of booleans.
 If we were to scale it I would probably go for core data or sqlite database.
 Personally I prefer https://github.com/groue/GRDB.swift since I've had experience using it.
 - There are many ways to pass data around in an app.
 Let me know if is a better approach!